nx-boat-tools/nx-boat-tools/packages/helm/README.md

     - `portForwardToMinikube` - this calls the helm `portForward` executor to allow the chart to be tested locally
     - `uninstallHelmChart` - this calls the helm `uninstall` executor to uninstall the chart from kubernetes

-  ℹ️  Since the build target is added as a regular target to a `build stage` and all run targets are added as additional targets on the `root` stage, the build target will always run first.
+  ℹ️  Since the build target is added as a regular target to a `build stage` and all run targets are added as post targets on the `root` stage, the build target will always run first.

 The following is a full example of what's added to the project configuration for a project when adding helm to it: